janhq/docs/blog/2024-03-25-data-is-a-moat.md

 ### Acting as a Noise Mask

-The pretrained data can also serve as a form of "noise masking", similar to techniques used in training [early computer vision models](https://arxiv.org/abs/1911.04252).
+The pre-trained data can also serve as a form of "noise masking", similar to techniques used in training [early computer vision models](https://arxiv.org/abs/1911.04252).

 This approach introduces a level of  ["noise"](https://arxiv.org/abs/2310.05914) during training, which can prevent the model from overfitting to the new dataset.
 By retaining a mix of original and new data, the model is exposed to a broader range of scenarios, enhancing its generalization capabilities and robustness across tasks.

 ## Viable Solutions

 Overcoming these challenges requires a balanced approach.
 One method involves inundating the model with extensive, quality data, allowing for comprehensive fine-tuning.
-While effective, this demands significant computational resources and the cost of gathering millions of top-rated GPT-4 and human reponses.
+While effective, this demands significant computational resources, comprehensive filtering low-quality processing pipeline and the cost of gathering millions of top-rated GPT-4 and human reponses.

 Examples include [OpenChat](https://huggingface.co/openchat/openchat-3.5-0106) and [OpenHermes](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B), which demonstrate the trade-offs between data quantity, quality, and computational demands.

 ## Conclusion

-The ownership and strategic use of original data serve as an invisible moat.
+The ownership and strategic use of pre-trained data serve as an invisible moat.
 It not only enables the tackling of complex challenges like catastrophic forgetting but also provides a framework for continuous, targeted improvements.
 This foundational advantage underscores the critical importance of data in the ongoing evolution of LLMs.

 ## Reference
 - [Catastrophic forgetting](https://arxiv.org/abs/2308.08747)